 Workshop at the UKCRF Network Annual Conference in Glasgow, 2017

-Theme Groups are teams of expert individuals able to offer advice and guidance on their specialist areas.
+Work Package Groups are teams of expert individuals able to offer advice and guidance on their specialist areas.
 Each Group works to a set of goals that help the UKCRF Network achieve its main objectives.

-The Workforce Development Theme Groups are:
+The Workforce Development Work Package Groups are:

 Education and Training Theme Group

-Research Nurses and Practitioners Theme Group
+Research Nurses and Practitioners Work Package Group

-Group Co-chair (adults): Gail Mills, NIHR Sheffield CRF
+Group Chair: Gail Mills, NIHR Sheffield CRF

 The Research Nurses and Practitioners Group provides support to adult and paediatric research nurses, advanced nurse practitioners and clinical research practitioners.
 The Group champions the identity and contribution of clinical research staff, who are highly valued within CRFs.